One, done: Browns fire Kitchens after disappointing season

 Cleveland hasn't had a winning record since 2007 and has gone through seven coaches in that 12-year span.

-But the Mayfield-to-Beckham connection never got consistent with Kitchens also handling play-calling duties and the Browns were one of the league's most penalized teams for much of the year.
-Injuries were also a problem, but there were numerous self-inflicted issues - none bigger than star defensive end Myles Garrett being suspended indefinitely for ripping off Steelers quarterback Mason Rudolph's helmet and hitting him in the head with it during the closing seconds of a Nov.
+But the Mayfield-to-Beckham connection was never consistent with Kitchens also handling play-calling duties.
+The Browns were also one of the league's most penalized teams for much of the year.
+Injuries were also a problem, but there were numerous self-inflicted issues — none bigger than star defensive end Myles Garrett being suspended indefinitely for ripping off Steelers quarterback Mason Rudolph's helmet and hitting him in the head with it during the closing seconds of a Nov.
 14 home game.

 The Browns got a rare win over their archrivals that night to move back into playoff contention, but Garrett's loss of control was a poor reflection on Kitchens and his staff.